Red-red1/366_project/README.md

 - 📂 **Main Folder after extraction**: `Fish Data/`
 - 📄 Each subfolder = 1 fish species

-> 💡 No preprocessing or normalization was applied to the raw dataset prior to training.
+> 💡 No preprocessing or normalization was applied to the raw dataset before training.

 ---